thestk/rtmidi/README.md

 MIDI input and output functionality are separated into two classes, `RtMidiIn` and `RtMidiOut`.
 Each class instance supports only a single MIDI connection.
 RtMidi does not provide timing functionality (i.e., output messages are sent immediately).
 Input messages are timestamped with delta times in seconds (via a `double` floating point type).
 MIDI data is passed to the user as raw bytes using an `std::vector<unsigned char>`.

-RtMidi is also offered as a module, which is enabled with `RTMIDI_BUILD_MODULES`, and is accessed with `import rtmidi;`.
-Namespaces are inlined, so classes can be accessed through namespace `rtmidi` or through the global namespace (for example, `rtmidi::MidiApi` and `::MidiApi` are both valid).
+RtMidi is also offered as a module, which is enabled with `RTMIDI_BUILD_MODULES`, and is accessed with `import rt.midi;`.
+Namespaces are inlined, so classes can be accessed through namespace `rt::midi` or through the global namespace (for example, `rt::midi::MidiApi` and `::MidiApi` are both valid).

 ## Windows